XelerT/hashtable/README.md

 </pre>

-As main performance argument we will choose executing time of program.
+As main performance argument we will choose execution time of program.
 Therefore we will test performance 5 times and then will get average execution time.

 t1 | t2 | t3 | t4 | t5 | \<t\>
 ---|----|----|----|----|------